RDHPCS Cloud Computing

 You may shutdown the cluster if the purpose was to create your contrib directory.

-Why does the owner’s home directory look different from the shared users’ home directory?**
+Why does the owner’s home directory differ from the shared users’ directory?

 Every cluster is set up where the owner of it has an ephemeral home directory that isn’t linked from contrib, but on multi-user clusters, all additional users that are added do get home linked from contrib.